openclarity/openclarity/rfc/end-to-end-type-safe-apis.md

 The API is changing frequently and we often face the issue that something is broken (especially on the UI) because of the changes made on the API.

 UI developers always have to check the open api description because they don't have typing support during development.
-This process is manual and error prone.
-It is also very hard to maintain because you might not know all the occurences that you have to change given a specific API change.
+This process is manual and error-prone.
+It is also very hard to maintain because you might not know all the occurrences that you have to change given a specific API change.

 ## Proposal